-Transit Alliance is leading this project in partnership with the Office of Mayor Carlos A. Gimenez and the Miami-Dade Department of Transportation and Public Works.
+Transit Alliance is a non-profit organization leading the project in partnership with the Miami-Dade Department of Transportation and Public Works.
 We have partnered with Jarrett Walker + Associates to lead the technical analysis and planning.

 Yes!
 Cities across the country from Houston to Jacksonville have undergone a similar process and are seeing results.

 A collaborative effort to decide where today’s bus service should go (and how frequently), starting from a clean slate.
 Our system is littered with rollercoaster routes, gaps in service, poor connections and corridors that warrant strengthening.
 The goal of a redesign is to address all of these issues in one go, creating a more effective bus system for more people.
 You can learn more through our Where's My Bus? campaign.